norc-heal/heal-data-pkg-guide/docs/overview/what.md

 Data sharing requirements by funders or journals are often stated in general terms only (e.g., "You must share all data underlying published results").
-This creates two problems: (1) a researcher may nominally comply by simply sharing his or her existing files, which may or may not be useable by others;
+This creates two problems: (1) a researcher may nominally comply by simply sharing his or her existing files, which may or may not be usable by others;
 and (2) it leads researchers to focus on the data only, to the exclusion of metadata and other resources (e.g. codebooks, code) that are needed to use the data effectively and/or increase their scientific value.